jkenlooper/puzzle-massive/quality-control/README.md

 * TODO: Add in static code analysis tool like https://semgrep.dev/
 * TODO: Finish integration with stylelint and eslint linting tools
 * TODO: Add shellcheck?
+* TODO: Show anything that is overdue on UPKEEP

 ## Updating Generated Files